- About the Bridge |

 The Gerald Desmond Bridge Replacement Project is a “design-build” project.
 This method combines project design and construction into one contract, as opposed to the standard process done in three stages: design, bid, build.
 By being more efficient, design-build projects have the potential to be built faster, and at a lower cost, than traditional construction projects.

-Quick facts on the Bridge Project include the following:
+Quick facts on the Bridge Project:

-Once built, this would make it the second-tallest cable-stayed bridge in the U.S. with the highest vertical clearance of any cable-stayed bridge in the U.S.
+The new bridge is the second-tallest cable-stayed bridge in the U.S. with the highest vertical clearance of any cable-stayed bridge in the U.S.